Mindfulness – Talk 3

 Same person: But when he wrote the poem, all he was thinking about was the leaf.

-Katagiri: But you can’t ignore the thinking, because you are already thinking.
-But the basic attitude – you have to stand up straight – is always functioning of life and death, as total dynamic working.
+Katagiri Roshi: But you cannot ignore the thinking, because you are already thinking.
+But the basic attitude – you have to stand up straight – is always functioning of life and death, […] as total dynamic working.
 Beyond front or back, front or back.
 Only the-same-and-one activities there.
 That is falling.
 Do you understand?

-That occurrence of the falling comes from where? […] the universe.
-Interconnected, interpenetrated with all sentient beings.
-And then, falling appears.
+That occurrence of the falling comes from where?
+[Comes from] the universe.
+Interconnected, interpenetrated with all sentient beings, and then, falling appears.

 Same person: It just seems that if you try to analyze the poem with that, it almost becomes more confusing.

-Katagiri: Yeah, right.
+Katagiri Roshi: Yeah, right.
+[He laughs.]
 That is a poem.
-[He laughs.]
 A poem is always explaining.
 But Zen doesn’t explain.
 Just be present.
+You know?

 But we are still confused.
 [He laughs.]
 Zen constantly puts you in the simplicity in life, you know?
 If you experience the source of existence, then immediately that’s so-called enlightenment.
 So don’t explain enlightenment.
 Be there.
 Practice there.
 Get a taste of your life.
-Teach there; teach that.
+Teach […] that.
 That’s all.

 But it’s not art.
-It’s […] Zen is not philosophy, but people are very confused, always showing that simplicity, that’s why we have to explain.
+[It’s not philosophy.]
+Zen is not philosophy, but people are very confused [by] always showing that simplicity, that’s why we have to explain.
 But if you explain, very naturally it becomes art.
 So Buddhist teaching becomes art.
 And then the life explained by the Buddha’s teaching becomes art.
-So it’s beautiful; blooming flowers, so-called Buddha Nature.
+So it’s beautiful: blooming flowers, so-called buddha-nature.
 So that is the Buddhist philosophy and psychology.
 But Buddhism is not philosophy; Buddhism is a very simple practice.
-So just staying and tasting and accepting the origin of experience.
+Just staying and tasting and accepting the origin of experience.
 The [very] origin.

-I told you before, maybe Rilke’s poem.
+I told you before, maybe, Rilke’s poem.
 Do you remember?
 Rilke says, “Rose.
 Oh!
 Sheer contradiction.
-Desire to be no one’s sleep, under so many layers.”
+Desire to be no one’s sleep, under so many lids.”
 This poem is inscribed on his gravestone.

-And then next, he still continued to explain, how does he digest that original “Oh!”.
-He says, “Desire to be no one’s sleep under so many layers.”
+And then next, he still continued to explain how he digests that original “Oh!”
+He says, “Desire to be no one’s sleep under so many lids.”
 So he explains about sheer contradiction.
-Sheer contradiction consists of two: one is “under so many layers”.
+Sheer contradiction consists of two: one is “under so many lids.”
 That means many layers of human life, lots of aspects of human life: suffering, pleasure, lots of stuff.
 Day by day, the samsaric world.
 But under so many layers, there is perfect sleep.
 That means perfect peace.
 No one can imitate.
 That is spiritual security.
 Spiritual security, great peace, but on the other hand, so many layers.
 Suffering… but within this, there is peace.
 How can you find it?
 Right in the middle of the rose.
-So that comes back to the beginning of the poem: rose.
-And then rose gives a hint to […] That is “Oh!”
+So that comes back to the beginning of the poem: “Rose.”
+And then rose gives a hint to [unintelligible].
+That is “Oh!”

-So, [Ryokan] also says, “My poem is not a poem, people say.”
+So, Ryokan also says, “My poem is not a poem, people say.”
 So his poem is not a poem.
-So that poem, his poem or Bassho’s poem are not real poems.
+So […] his poem or Basho’s poem are not real poems.
 It’s life.
 But if you want to compose a wonderful poem, you have to say something more.
 Just like Ryokan.
 You have to stretch one simplicity, in a beautiful sense, in an artistic sense, and then you become a great poet, you become a great artist.
-Bassho did sometimes, but Bassho didn’t do it in that way.
+Basho did sometimes, but Basho didn’t do it in that way.
 Very simple expressions.
 That’s why it’s not art.
 Ryokan says his poem is not a usual poem.

 2 - 29:16

-Katagiri: You have to understand the purpose based on purpose and not-purpose. […] human action.
-Human action always has a purpose.
-Nevertheless, right in the middle of that purpose of a human action, you have to find something more than the idea of purpose or not-purpose.
-That is called no purpose, no goal.
-That’s pretty hard practice, but in other words, that is a very simple practice.
-And also simple human activities.
-But human activity is already complicated.
-So you have to find the simplicity of human activity, within the complication of human activity.
-Do you understand that one?
-[He chuckles.]
-That’s why your eyes, nose, ears, human body, human mind, you have to polish, again and again.
-It’s not “stinky”; your body and your mind are already Buddha Nature.
-Buddha Nature means already exists beyond your speculation, just like the trees, birds, et cetera.
-So that is called “let’s stand up in the realm of Buddha Nature”.
-That means your life activity is complicated, that doesn’t mean stinky.
-Alright?
-No. It already exists.
-Don’t deal with the complication of activity as stinky.
-No. You should deal with the complication of human activity as a Buddha.
 And then at that time, you can practice.
-You can listen to Buddha Nature, you can listen to Buddha’s teaching with your ears.
-And then simultaneously the teaching returns to you, if you always put yourself in the realm of Buddha.
-But if you have discrimination, when you see your body, the complication of human activity, so-called stinky, Buddha’s teaching doesn’t return to you, because you always confine yourself into your shell.
+You can listen to buddha-nature, you can listen to Buddha’s teaching with your ears.
+And then simultaneously the teaching returns to you, if you always put yourself in the realm of buddha.
+But if you have discrimination, when you see your body, the complication of human activity, [as] so-called “stinky,” Buddha’s teaching doesn’t return to you, because you always confine yourself into your shell.
 Even though you listen to Buddha’s teaching, Buddha’s teaching doesn’t return to you.
 So first of all, you have to stand up there.
 Open.
-That is constantly listening to Buddha Nature; Buddha’s teaching, anyway.
-Beyond your mind is pure or impure.
-Anyway, listen, constantly listen.
-Dogen Zenji mentions later in this chapter, anyway, listen.
-Clean your room, listen, beyond clean or not clean.
+That is constantly listening to buddha-nature… Buddha’s teaching, anyway.
+Beyond [whether] your mind is pure or impure, anyway listen, constantly listen.
+Dogen Zenji [says] later in this chapter, anyway, listen.
+Cleaning your room, listen, beyond clean or not clean.
 That’s our practice.
-And then that human activity is simultaneously to let you be in emptiness, and simultaneously that is practically speaking, shamata practice.
+And then that human activity is simultaneously to let you be in emptiness, and simultaneously that is, practically speaking, shamata practice.
 That practicing of shamata leads you reach the clear observation of how the human world is going.
 Clear observation.

-Same person: And emptiness is like purity and no purity, no emptiness also.
-Not any thing, just emptiness and no emptiness, back and forth.
+Same person: And emptiness is, like purity and no-purity, no-emptiness also.
+So also no-emptiness.
+Not any thing, just emptiness and no-emptiness, like back and forth.

 Same person: Emptiness also, we must be empty also, no emptiness, to want or to have or to possess, or attain.

-Katagiri: Sure, but that’s why I ask, what is that?
+Katagiri Roshi: Sure, but that’s why I ask: what is that?

 Same person: Well, sometimes…